An Introduction to Low-Latency Scripting for Game Engines

 });

 So, this callable function seems to take a span<MyData> as argument, as well as a const MyData*.
-Since span<MyData> is dynamic, it must consume two arguments in order to know the pointer and the number elements. const MyData* acts like a fixed-size span<MyData, 1>, and consumes only one argument.
+Since span<MyData> is dynamic, it must consume two arguments in order to know the pointer and the number of elements. const MyData* acts like a fixed-size span<MyData, 1>, and consumes only one argument.
 In both cases, the data is not copied, rather we are safely viewing the memory of the paused sandbox.

 In the program, the callable is defined like so: